YusufA321/Couch-to-coder-documentation-/README.md

 Got an introduction to python worked with conditional logic and conditional flows.
 Week 2: Expand your Horizons.
 Advanced data structures with lists, dictionaries, and loops.
+Week 3: Unlcoking the Power of Algorthms.
+3rd party packages, research techniques and functions.
+Solving real problems using python.